Daily High to Daily Low: Is It Safe to Buy Viatris Inc. (VTRS)?

 VTRS’s Market Performance

-VTRS stocks went down by -3.67% for the week, with a monthly jump of 8.50% and a quarterly performance of -3.87%, while its annual performance rate touched -29.09%.
-The volatility ratio for the week stands at 2.75% while the volatility levels for the past 30 days are set at 3.20% for Viatris Inc. The simple moving average for the period of the last 20 days is 0.97% for VTRS stocks with a simple moving average of -10.88% for the last 200 days.
+VTRS stocks went up by 8.29% for the week, with a monthly jump of 25.51% and a quarterly performance of 4.88%, while its annual performance rate touched -20.10%.
+The volatility ratio for the week stands at 4.67% while the volatility levels for the past 30 days are set at 3.62% for Viatris Inc. The simple moving average for the period of the last 20 days is 13.63% for VTRS stocks with a simple moving average of 1.01% for the last 200 days.

 Analysts’ Opinion of VTRS